 If you want a tent that’s more hard-wearing then look at the Camp Creek 6.

-And if you want a similar-style tent that will perform in a full 3 seasons, then check out the Kelty Outback 6.
+And if you want a similar-style tent that will perform in a full 3 seasons, then check out the Kelty Tallboy 6.

 None of these are much more expensive than the Coleman Sundome 6 but they might suit your needs better.

 The Big Agnes Flying Diamond 6 has a trail weight of 18lbs 11oz and provides 92sq feet of floor space.
 At its highest point it is 5’7”.
 When packed down it measures 10” x 13” x 23”.
 It has two doors and two vestibules.
 Inside, a fabric wall can be used to create two rooms.
 Storage comes in the form of 16 mesh pockets.
 There are 6 vents in the fly for ventilation.
 Rated for 4 seasons. ($$$$$)